restorecommerce/chassis-srv/README.md

 * ArangoDB
 * NeDB

 The structure of query messages is similar in structure with the NeDB/MongoDB API.
-CRUD operations are performed using [resource-base-interface](https://github.com/restorecommerce/resource-base-interface).

 ### Logging